Mary Reidy

-Mary Anne Reidy (1880-1977) was a New Zealand civilian and military nurse, community leader.
+Mary Anne Reidy (1880-1977) was a New Zealand civilian and military nurse and community leader.
 She was born in County Clare, Ireland in 1880.
 Reidy served as a nurse for the New Zealand military from January 1916 to December 1918.
 The next 26 years of her life were spent attempting to preserve the hospital at Kawhia and ensuring the welfare of returned soldiers.
 She became a widely respected figure in her community.
 Reidy died on 17 January 1977.

 Early life

 Reidy was born on 17 June 1880, at Kilmihil, but her family had moved to Auckland before she was 22.
 She then helped her father around the house for two years before her nursing career.

 Nursing career

 In 1904, Reidy began to work at the Mater Misericordiae Hospital, starting out by washing dishes, but she soon became a nurse.
 In 1911, when Reidy was 31, she received formal training at the Waikato Hospital for three years.